 On the other hand, if you shoot landscapes or video, flash isn’t an issue.
 Portability is great because the meter is powered by a AA battery.
 That makes keeping a spare or taking one out of another piece of equipment easier.

-Being lighter and smaller than analog spotmeters doesn't say much.
-Newer spotmeters are lighter and more compact.
+The Minolta Spot Meter F is lighter and smaller than analog spot meters, but that doesn’t say much.
+Newer spot meters are lighter and more compact than it.

 It’ll be up to you if saving some weight is worth paying significantly more for a smaller meter.
 I’m not sure I’d want to carry it around all day, but it’d be fine for golden hour.